Latest version of the app available: 5.11.1

 If you want to have push notifications, your branded app needs a project in Google Firebase (this is needed also for iOS apps).
 Please note that it’s your responsibility to generate a project in Firebase.
 It is highly recommended that you contact your IT consultant to register your company account on Google Firebase and then create the project.
 Once created the project in Firebase, click on the gear icon near the Project Overview option in the sidebar, then select Project Settings.
 In the Your Project section in the General tab (first tab on the left), you’ll find the Project ID.
 Copy this text from Firebase and paste it into the Project ID field in your Docebo platform.

-For a detailed explanation of how to retrieve all of the data needed to fill in the fields which are necessary to configure push notifications in the platform, please check out this document.
+For a detailed explanation of how to retrieve all of the data needed to fill in the fields which are necessary to configure push notifications in the platform, please check out the Docebo KB article on push notifications.

 On the contrary, if you don’t enable the push notifications checkbox in the Properties tab, the Google Services section in the iOS and/or Android tabs is not automatically activated, and you need to flag the Enable Google Services option to activate it and show the fields below.
 When you don’t enable push notifications, only the Google Sign-In service is activated in the Google Services section (while other services such as push notifications or Firebase Analytics are not activated).
 You’ll find more info on Google services in the corresponding section below in this article.